 At 112 feet tall, Tian Tan is one of the largest sitting Buddha statues in the world, and one of only five large Buddha statues in China.
 To get to the site, you can either take the Ngong Ping 360 cable car, a bus or hike an estimated 10 km (6+ miles) of stairs.
 The obvious choice for me was the Ngong Ping Cable Car, which begins at Tung Chung and ends 25 minutes later at Ngong Ping Village and the entrance of Big Buddha.
 The views along the way are breathtaking, but the ride isn't for the faint of heart.

 When I first arrived at the terminal and saw my crystal cabin cable car I was excited.
 I chose the crystal cabin because I wanted to experience the entire journey up to Big Buddha, from top to bottom.
 I figured this would be the most epic way to see the surrounding area, which encompasses Tung Chung Bay, the South China Sea, Airport Island and North Lantau.
 I'm not usually one that's afraid of heights, but after a few minutes in the crystal cabin I began to get nervous... you really see EVERYTHING!

-Ngong Ping Village is very touristy with souvenir shops and cafes…there’s even a Starbucks!
-I almost felt like I was in Disney World because it was so clean and inviting.
-I stopped at Li-Nong Tea House for a tea demonstration (more on that later!) and the Lucky Cat shop to buy my daughter a good luck charm, but my main focus was the Big Buddha.
+Ngong Ping Village is very touristy with souvenir shops and cafes... there's even a Starbucks!
+I almost felt like I was at Disney World because it was so clean and inviting.
+I stopped at Li-Nong Tea House for a tea demonstration (more on that later!) and the Lucky Cat shop to buy my daughter a good luck charm, but my primary focus was the Big Buddha.